LHarveyDev/the-kitchen-cupboard/README.md

   ![Add recipe page](/documentation/uxaddrecipe_mobile.jpg)
   This page allows the registered user to add their own recipes which will then be searchable by other users.
 The form follows the format of the other forms on the site for uniformity and brand identity.
 A text box explains the purpose of the form and then there are input fields for image, name, ingredients and method followed by a submit button.
   The recipe image field allows for a user to input an image url.
 There is a pop-up help box directing users to a free image hosting site called ImgBB which they can use without registering first.
 The uploading of an image url is optional and if no image is provided a placeholder image will be displayed in its place.
 In future versions of the site I would like to enable image uploads but this is beyond the scope of this project.
-  The recipe name field is unrestricted in length but the text within it is displayed responsively to avoid overflow.
+  The recipe name field is restricted in length to 50 characters which should be ample, this accomodates up to three lines of text.
   The ingredients input field contains placeholder text asking the user to list each ingredient on a separate line.
-This is because I have written code that will add a semi-colon to the end of each inputted line and this will then split each line when displayed to create a list.
+This is because I have written code that will split each line and store it in an array.
+When the recipe is called back up from the database the individual items in the array are then displayed as a list.
 The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
   The method input field contains placeholder text asking the user to list each step on a separate line.
 This is because I have written code that will split each line and store it in an array.
 When the recipe is called back up from the database the individual items in the array are then displayed as a list.
 The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
   The submit button posts the information to my Mongodb database.